 They further were given alcohol to remedy the pain – which their bodies genetically cannot tolerate.
 Many have died.

-Today they are doing amazingly good – the alcohol consumption is less than in Denmark, but the pain is there.
+Today they are doing amazingly well – the alcohol consumption is less than in Denmark, but the pain is there.

 They have been given the Danish educational system – with all the best of intentions – which makes little sense for a nature child born in Greenland.
 Their books and literature is predominantly Danish, referring to a country and culture that is alien for them.